dotnet/winforms/Documentation/porting-guidelines.md

     <Reference Include="System.Net.Http" />
     ```

-   After you've migrated to the new SDK-style format, ensure your project builds
-   and runs successfully.
+   After you've migrated to the new SDK-style format, ensure your project builds and runs successfully.

-5. **Configure assembly file generation**.
-Most existing projects include an
-   `AssemblyInfo.cs` file in the Properties folder.
-The new project style uses a
-   different approach and generates the same assembly attributes as part of the
-   build process.
-As a result, you might end up with two `AssemblyInfo.cs` files
-   and your build will fail.
+1. **Configure assembly file generation**.
+Most existing projects include an `AssemblyInfo.cs` file in the Properties folder.
+The new project style uses a different approach and generates the same assembly attributes as part of the build process.
+As a result, you might end up with two `AssemblyInfo.cs` files and your build will fail.
 There are two ways to resolve this problem.
-You can
+You can either:
-   either:

     * Disable `AssemblyInfo.cs` generation on build by setting the property:

         ```xml
         <GenerateAssemblyInfo>false</GenerateAssemblyInfo>
         ```
-    * Move the static values from `AssemblyInfo.cs` to properties in the new
+    * Move the static values from `AssemblyInfo.cs` to properties in the new `.csproj` file.
-      `.csproj` file.

-    Build and run to make sure you didn't introduce any issues while preparing
-    your project.
-Now it's time to port it.
+    Build and run to make sure you did not introduce any issues while preparing your project.
+Now it is time to port it.

 ## Port your project

 1. **Add .NET Core Windows Forms project**.
-Add a new .NET Core 3.0 Windows
-   Forms project to the solution.
+Add a new .NET Core 3.0 Windows Forms project to the solution.

-2. **Add `<ProjectReference>`**.
-Copy the `<ProjectReference>` elements from the
-   `.csproj` file of the original project to the new project's `.csproj` file.
-   Note: The new project format does not use the `Name` and `ProjectGuid`
-   elements, so you can safely delete those.
+1. **Add `<ProjectReference>`**.
+Copy the `<ProjectReference>` elements from the `.csproj` file of the original project to the new project's `.csproj` file.
+Note: The new project format does not use the `Name` and `ProjectGuid` elements, so you can safely delete those.

-3. **Restore/Build**.
-At this point, it's a good idea to restore/build to make
-   sure all dependencies are properly configured.
+1. **Restore/Build**.
+At this point, it's a good idea to restore/build to make sure all dependencies are properly configured.

-4. **Link files**.
-Link all files from your existing .NET Framework WinForms
-   project to the .NET Core 3.0 WinForms project by adding following to the
+1. **Link files**.
+Link all files from your existing .NET Framework WinForms project to the .NET Core 3.0 WinForms project by adding following to the `.csproj` file.
-   `.csproj` file.

     ```xml
     <ItemGroup>